jonromero/jonio_website/content/trading/trading-ethereum.md

 Update: This post has been rewritten "at least" five times (as ["The DAO drama"](https://bitcoinmagazine.com/articles/ethereum-s-dao-forking-crisis-the-bitcoin-perspective-1467404395) escalated) and it is the perfect example of a strategy doing a full circle.

 I started getting involved with [Ethereum](https://www.ethereum.org/) early on as I really liked the "run your algorithms on the blockchain" thing.
-When [TheDAO](https://daohub.org/) came out, I read everything about it and loved the idea.
+When the first DAO came out, I read everything about it and loved the idea.
 You don't need to understand what Ethereum, theDAO, blockchain is at this point (I promise I will ramble on a another post).
 The same ideas apply to Forex, Stocks even Pokemon balls.

     :::hl_lines